How to Screenshot on Windows

 Full Screen Capture

 This is the most basic screenshot method on PC and works on almost all computers.
-To capture the whole screen, press Print Screen (PrtScn) on your keyboard.
-It copies the image to the clipboard, and you need to paste it into Paint, Word, or any other app.
+To capture the entire screen, press Print Screen (PrtScn) on your keyboard.
+It copies the image to the clipboard and pastes it into Paint, Word, or any other app.

 Snipping Tool Shortcut